(EXPANDED FROM 4/18/2023)

 Price cuts in 1936 helped Cadillac rebound

 One factor in the Cadillac’s growth appears to have been a major restructuring of its lineup in 1936.
 A new entry-level Series 60 was added to fill a roughly $900 price gap between the Cadillac and the LaSalle lineups (Langworth and Norbye, 1986).
-Advertising for the Series 60 emphasized price — and in the ad shown above targeted women drivers.
+Advertising for the Series 60 emphasized price — and in the ad shown below targeted women drivers.

 The Cadillac brand was moved both downmarket and upmarket at the same time.
 The Series 60 was priced below any senior Packard or Lincoln while the Series 90 was above high-end models from those brands.